amitt03/spring-course-exercise-5/README.md

 Have a look at the project, it is a solution for exercise 4 with additional test logic.

 1. Look at the **dao** and **model** packages.
 It is possible to use this package outside the spring container. <br/>
-  1. Look at **UserTest** class, it's a simple black-box unit test of a POJO.<br/>
+  1. Look at **MemberTest** class, it's a simple black-box unit test of a POJO.<br/>
-    - Execute the test suite (right-click > Run 'UserTest') and get an error from an un-implemented test.
+    - Execute the test suite (right-click > Run 'MemberTest') and get an error from an un-implemented test.
     - Implement the missing test and see that the suite passes.<br/>
-  2. Look at **UserInMemoryDaoWhiteBoxTest** class.
+  2. Look at **MemberInMemoryDaoWhiteBoxTest** class.
 Note that in order to white-box, we need access to a private member of the UUT.
     - Execute the test suite and get NullPointerException(s) (and AssertionError) due to the un-implemented code at line 24.
     - Implement using Spring-test's ReflectionTestUtils.
     - Execute the test suite and get AssertionError(s) due to the un-implemented tests.